open-boat-projects-org/media/readme.md

-screen resolution will be 3840 x 2160
+collection of screen and print content